GA-repos/Git_Workflow_Teams/README.md

    organization.
 Make sure you create the organization on GitHub and not GitHub Enterprise.

 1. Create an empty starting repo within the new GitHub organization.
-If you're working on an existing repo (such as for homework), fork it into your organization.
+(If you were working on an existing repo such as for homework, you'd fork it).

-1. Using `git remote add origin <your-ssh-git-url>` attach your two empty GitHub repos to the corresponding ones on your local computer (`browser-template` for your client repo, `express-api-template` for your API).
+1. Using `git remote add origin <your-ssh-git-url>` attach your two GitHub repos to the corresponding ones on your local computer (one for React containing your front end app and another for Express containing your API server).

 1. Create a `development` branch in each repo and push them up to the remotes on GitHub.